 University Police maintains a close working relationship with the Chicago Police Department, State Police, and other local and federal law enforcement agencies.
 The department also maintains a close working relationship with the State's Attorney's office and the Clerk of the Court.
 Crime related reports and statistics are routinely exchanged.
 The University Police also have an agreement with the State's Attorney's office and the Chicago Police Department regarding the investigation of certain crimes.
-The University Police Department also monitors crime patterns off campus through various joint law enforcement computer systems.
-The Police department also maintains computer and radio communication with other state agencies.
+The University Police Department also maintains computer and radio communication with other state agencies.
 University Police maintain emergency radios provided by the Federal Government as part of the National Incident Management System.
 These radios are used for interagency communication up to a statewide level in the event of man-made or natural disasters.
 Special Alerts are issued in a timely manner by the University when crimes have been reported that are considered a threat to other students and employees, with intent to aid in the prevention of similar occurrences.